 So what’s the catch?
 There is one small catch.
 The deductions only stay in place year after year as long as BOTH the student at WCA and the referred student are still enrolled at WCA!
 We’ll address some of the terms and conditions and frequently asked questions below on this webpage.
 To get started, though, start talking to everyone you know whose kids you always thought should be at WCA, and once you have some interested families, fill in the New Student Referral Form below.
 You can also fill out paper copies in the front office.

-All Upper School Grades 6-12 now Qualify for Student Referral!!
+All Grades K-12 Now Qualify for Student Referral!!

 Note: This form, filled out either here or on our paper version, MUST be submitted before first contact between the potential new family and a member of the admissions staff.
 Referral forms will not be accepted after families have contacted admissions.
 The safest way in which to submit the referral form is here online, as the submittal will be time-stamped.